ikml-bsrn/NYC_Taxi_Trip_Duration/README.md

 This project aims to create a machine learning model which predicts fares from relevant attributes, a predictive model popularly and widely used by ride-hailing companies such as Uber, Veezu, and many more.
 This project serves as a passion project, where novelty is not particularly emphasised, but serves as a way for me to gain experience and apply my knowledge in practical context using real-world data.

-In this project, attributes include:
+In this project, attributes include, but not limited to:
 - pick-up and drop-off dates/times
 - pick-up and drop-off locations
 - trip distances